zkytony/dot-module-sara-uw/README.md

 1. Re-login

 1. Choose the system configuration that you plan to use with the `sys` command.
    Choose 'SARA Local' if you are running the system on your machine only.
    Choose `SARA UW Master Robot` if you are running the system on both the robot and your local machine and the robot is the master.
-Choose `SARA UW DUB-E Setup` if you are running the system directly on the robot.
+Choose `SARA UW DUB-E Setup` or `SARA UW DUB-E2 Setup` if you are running the system directly on the robot.

-1. Test the installation by running:
+1. If you installed on a desktop machine, test the installation by running:

     * Morse simulator in one console: `roslaunch sara_uw_morse simple.launch`
     * RViz in another console: `roslaunch sara_uw_visualization robot.launch`

     The simulator and RViz should start.
 Once the simulator starts (can take a while), you should be able to control the robot in the simulator with the arrow keys and see the corresponding sensory input in RViz.